 If you use bookmarks or manually enter a URL, you will be disconnected.
-If you do not see ".proxy.lib.uwaterloo.ca", you are no longer connected.
+If you do not see ".proxy.lib.uwaterloo.ca" in the URL, you are no longer connected.

 Registration and tuition payment procedures

 Tuition for regular graduate programs at the University of Waterloo is charged based on enrolment status.
-There are no ‘per-course’ fees applied in the MHE program.
+There are no ‘per-course’ fees applied in the MHI program.

-Full-time students (FT) will generally take two or three courses per term but may take as few as one course in a term.
-Full-time students are expected to complete the program on a full-time schedule generally within one year and three months (four terms).
-Part-time students (PT) pay part-time tuition and generally complete the MHE program within three years and eight months (11 terms).
+Full-time students (FT) will generally take three courses per term but may take as few as one course in a term.
+Full-time students are expected to complete the program on a full-time schedule, generally within one year and four months (four terms).
+Part-time students (PT) pay part-time tuition and generally complete the MHI program within three years and eight months (11 terms).
 Part-time students are permitted to take a maximum of one course per term.
 Those students who wish to take more than one course in a term must make a request to change their enrolment status to full-time and are required to pay full-time tuition.

 A student may also request to change their status from full-time to part-time.
 Students who are completing their practicum (whether FT or PT status) will be permitted to enrol as PT for the practicum term and pay part-time tuition.
 To change your enrolment status, complete the change of enrolment status/withdrawal form found on the Graduate Studies Forms page under the Enrolment/supervision section.
 The form must be submitted to the Professional Graduate Programs Coordinator to acquire the appropriate approval signatures.